emqx/emqx-docs/en_US/getting-started/dashboard.md

 ### RULE ENGINE

-The rule engine of EMQ X Broker can flexibly process messages and events, such as converting the message into a specified format and storing it in a database table or resending it to the message queue.
-In order to facilitate users to better use the rules engine, EMQ X Dashboard provides corresponding visual operation pages, and you can click the `RULE ENGINE` navigation item to access these pages.
+The rule engine of EMQX Broker can flexibly process messages and events, such as converting the message into a specified format and storing it in a database table or resending it to the message queue.
+In order to facilitate users to better use the rules engine, EMQX Dashboard provides corresponding visual operation pages, and you can click the `RULE ENGINE` navigation item to access these pages.

 Due to the complexity of the related concepts of the rule engine, the operations involved may occupy a considerable amount of space.
 Considering your reading experience, we will introduce the rule engine through additional documents of  [rule-engine](../rule/rule-engine.md#).

 ### MANAGEMENT

-Currently, the EMQ X Dashboard's `MANAGEMENT` navigation item mainly includes an monitoring management page for extension plug-in  and management page of AppID and AppSerect for HTTP API authentication.
+Currently, the EMQX Dashboard's `MANAGEMENT` navigation item mainly includes an monitoring management page for extension plug-in  and management page of AppID and AppSerect for HTTP API authentication.

 #### Plugins

-The `Plugins` page lists all the plug-ins that EMQ X Broker can find, including the official plug-ins of EMQ X and the plug-ins that you developed in accordance with the official standards of EMQ X. You can check the current running status of the plug-ins and start and stop the plug-ins at any time on this page.
+The `Plugins` page lists all the plug-ins that EMQX Broker can find, including the official plug-ins of EMQX and the plug-ins that you developed in accordance with the official standards of EMQX.
+You can check the current running status of the plug-ins and start and stop the plug-ins at any time on this page.

 ![image](../assets/dashboard-plugins.png)

-You can see that in addition to [emqx-dashboard](https://github.com/emqx/emqx-dashboard), EMQ X Broker will also start  other 4 plugins by default:
+You can see that in addition to [emqx-dashboard](https://github.com/emqx/emqx-dashboard), EMQX Broker will also start  other 4 plugins by default:

 ![image](../assets/dashboard-running-plugins.png)

 #### Applications

 The `Applications` page lists the currently created applications.
 You can perform operations such as creating applications, temporarily disabling or starting access permissions for an application on this page.
-EMQ X Broker will create a default application with AppID of `admin` and AppSecret of `publish` for users to access for the first time:
+EMQX Broker will create a default application with AppID of `admin` and AppSecret of `publish` for users to access for the first time:

 ![image](../assets/dashboard-applications.png)